Refresh Rate vs Response Time on a Computer Monitor

 insider tip

 Higher refresh rates can also come with a greater performance overhead, especially when gaming.
 Make sure your video card is up to task before making an upgrade.
+Additionally, familiarize yourself with the different types of monitors to ensure you choose one that complements your setup and performance needs.

 What is Response Time?